-- End of August: definitive BSA based on the results from the entire first academic year, including any resits taken in August.
+- End of August: definitive recommendation on continuation of studies based on the results from the entire first academic year, including any resits taken in July.

 The interim recommendations provide an indication of whether or not you will achieve a positive BSA.
 If you have received a negative interim recommendation, it is important to determine the reason for your academic results.
 We advise you to contact your faculty’s academic counsellor.
 You can also contact the Career & Counselling Services about workshops and training courses to improve your study skills.

 The definitive BSA is issued no later than 31 August.